Summer Associate Program

 To Contact Us

-If you are interested in the summer associate program at Barack Ferrazzano, please send your resume to:
+If you are interested in the summer associate program at Barack Ferrazzano, please send your resume and transcript to:

 Barack Ferrazzano Kirschbaum & Nagelberg LLP